mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

 Now, we can print the result and get the volume from variables Vbohr, Va, and Vcmmol for  bohr$^3$, angstrom$^3$ and cm$^3$/mol, respectively.
 {: style="text-align: justify"}

-Bellow are some results that I got by using Quantum-ESPRESSO generated cube files for Ar, CO$_2$ and DMF by employing an isosurface value of 0.001 bohr radius.
+Below are some results that I got by using Quantum-ESPRESSO generated cube files for Ar, CO$_2$ and DMF by employing an isosurface value of 0.001 bohr radius.
 {: style="text-align: justify"}

 <table>